satya164/react-native-tab-view/README.md

 ##### `removeClippedSubviews`

-*Note*: Don't enable this on iOS where this is buggy and views don't re-appear.

 Removes not visible subviews to improve memory usage.

-`false` by default.
+Defaults to `false`.

+**Note**: Don't enable this on iOS where this is buggy and views don't re-appear.

 ##### `keyboardDismissMode`